Bhairava Ashtami: Legend

 Bhairava is a manifestation of Shiva's wrath.
-According to the Shiva Purana, the deities Brahma and Vishnu engaged in a debate regarding their superiority over the other.
+According to the Shiva Purana, the deities Brahma and Vishnu engaged in a debate regarding their superiority over each other.
 When Brahma resorted to dishonesty and proclaimed his victory over Vishnu, Shiva appeared and created Bhairava, who cut off one of Brahma's five heads.
 Brahma begged forgiveness from Shiva for his dishonesty, and he and Vishnu engaged in the worship of Shiva in the form of a lingam.

 Shiva temple in Gudh, in Rewa, Madhya Pradesh, which has this sacred and rare, 10th or 11th century, reclining idol of Bhairava.

 The head of Brahma was stuck to Bhairava's left palm due to the sin of killing Brahma, the most learned Brahmin, called Brahmahatya or Brahminicide.
 To expiate the sin of Brahmahatya, Bhairava had to perform the vow of a Kapali: wandering the world as a Bhikshatana with the skull of the slain as his begging bowl.
 Bhairava's sin was finally expiated when he reached the holy city of Varanasi, where a temple dedicated to him still exists.

 In regional tradition, Shiva as Bhairava is considered to have been entrusted with the task of maintaining law and discipline amongst Hindus, as pertaining to their salvation in the city of Varanasi, where the last rites of Hindus are performed in the holy river Ganges, with accountability of their sins and good deeds.